RochSchanen/capycity_dev/README.md

 # capycity

-A micro package for computing simple capacitive systems.
+A micro-package for computing capacitance.

 To install the package locally, open a terminal, change your current directory to development directory "capycity_dev" and run the command "pip intall ."